 The imposition of sanctions is based on the nature of the violation and the severity of any damage, injury, or harm resulting from it, present demeanor of the student or status of the student organization, and the past student conduct record of the student or student organization.
 In some cases, a sanction may be held in abeyance for a specific period.
-This means that, should the student be found in violation of this Code during the stated period, the student may be subject to a deferred sanction.
+This means that, should the student be found in violation of this Code during the stated period, she/he may be subject to a deferred sanction.
 Students who are found to have violated academic standards will be held to the sanction imposed by the faculty member or chair of the department.

-Additionally, the Honor Board may impose additional sanctions.
+Additionally, the School of Pharmacy assistant dean for student affairs and the Honor Board may impose additional sanctions.
 More than one sanction may be imposed for a single violation.

-Sanctions that may be imposed in accordance with this Student Code of Conduct include:
+Sanctions that may be imposed in accordance with this Code include:

-- A. Censure: An official written reprimand for violation of a specified standard. - B. Loss of Privileges: Denial of specified privileges for a designated period of time. - C. Disciplinary Probation: A period of time in which a student is expected to demonstrate positive behavioral change and may be excluded from participation in privileged or extracurricular University activities.
+- a.
+Censure/disciplinary warning an official written reprimand for violation of a specified standard. - b.
+Loss of privileges denial of specified privileges for a designated period of time. - c.
+Disciplinary Probation a period of time in which a student is expected to demonstrate positive behavioral change and may be excluded from participation in privileged or extracurricular university activities.
 Additional restrictions or conditions for behavioral changes may be imposed.
-Violations of the terms of disciplinary probation, or any other violation of this Code during the period of probation, may result in eviction from residence, suspension or expulsion from the University. - D. Fines: Established and published fines may be imposed. - E. Restitution: Compensation for loss, damage, or injury to person or property.
-This may take the form of appropriate service and/or monetary or material replacement. - F. Discretionary Sanctions: Other sanctions that bear a reasonable relation to the violation for which the student or student organization has been sanctioned may be imposed instead of or in addition to those listed in this section.
-Discretionary sanctions include, but are not limited to: service hours, fines, educational reflection assignments, and participation in alcohol or drug awareness programs. - G. Revocation of Privileges: Restrictions placed on activities and/or use of University services and facilities for a specified period of time.

-- H. Loss of Registration: Removal of registered student organization status, resulting in revocation of all University privileges for a specified period of time, normally for at least the remainder of the current academic term and no longer than one full calendar year. - I. Residence Hall Suspension: Separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
-Conditions for readmission may be specified. - J. Residence Hall Eviction: Permanent separation of the student from the residence halls. - K. Notice Against Trespass: Notice that a student will be arrested if found on University premises or specified University premises.
-Suspensions, dismissals, and expulsions carry an automatic "Notice Against Trespass" on all University premises or as specified. - L. Disciplinary Suspension: Separation of the student from the University for a definite period of time, after which the student is eligible to return.
-Exclusion from classes and other privileges or activities, including access to University premises or University-sponsored activities off campus, as set forth in the notice of suspension, normally for at least one semester.
-A student who is suspended is not entitled to any tuition or fee refund and is barred from being on University premises for the duration of the suspension. - M. Disciplinary Expulsion: Permanent separation of the student from the University.
+Violations of the terms of disciplinary probation, or any other violation of this Code during the period of probation, may result in eviction from residence, suspension or expulsion from the University. - d.
+Disciplinary Suspension Separation of the student from the School for a definite period of time, after which the student is eligible to return.
+Exclusion from classes and other privileges or activities, including access to University premises or University sponsored activities off campus, as set forth in the notice of suspension, normally for at least one semester.
+A student who is suspended is not entitled to any tuition or fee refund and is barred from being on University premises for the duration of the suspension. - e.
+Disciplinary Expulsion Permanent separation of the student from the University.
 Termination of student status, and exclusion from University premises, privileges and activities.
-A student who is expelled is not entitled to any tuition or fee refund and is issued a Notice Against Trespass from University premises permanently.
+A student who is expelled is not entitled to any tuition or fee refund and is issued a Notice Against Trespass from University premises permanently. - f.
+Discretionary Sanctions Other sanctions that bear a reasonable relation to the violation for which the student or student organization has been sanctioned may be imposed instead of or in addition to those listed in this section.
+Discretionary sanctions include, but are not limited to: service hours, fines, educational reflection assignments, and participation in alcohol or drug awareness programs. - g.
+Fines Established and published fines may be imposed. - h.
+Restitution Compensation for loss, damage, or injury.
+This may take the form of appropriate service and/or monetary or material replacement. - i.
+Revocation of Privileges Restrictions placed on activities and/or use of University services and facilities for a specified period of time. - j.
+Residence Hall Suspension Separation of the student from the residence halls for a definite period of time, after which the student is eligible to return.
+Conditions for readmission may be specified. - k.
+Residence Hall Eviction Permanent separation of the student from the residence halls. - 1.
+Notice Against Trespass Notice that a student will be arrested if found on University premises or specified University premises.
+Suspensions, dismissals, and expulsions carry an automatic "Notice against Trespass: on all University premises or as specified.